 As of Thursday morning, the BOP confirmed a total of 57 inmates with COVID-19 in 15 facilities around the country.
 The agency says another 37 staff members in 18 separate facilities are confirmed to have the disease.

 In a statement to VICE News, BOP spokesperson Scott Taylor said FCI Oakdale I is currently locked down, that symptomatic inmates are being isolated, and that “additional resources are being provided to manage all symptomatic inmates with appropriate care.”
 Taylor added that at all BOP facilities, “any inmate who presents with COVID-19 symptoms will be isolated and treated per CDC guidance.”

-Cover: The Federal Correction Complex in Oakdale, Louisiana is epicenter of the coronavirus outbreak in the federal prison system.
+Cover: The Federal Correction Complex in Oakdale, Louisiana, is the epicenter of the coronavirus outbreak in the federal prison system.
 (Photo: U.S. Bureau of Prisons)